 Some expansion cards need to use an IRQ to operate.
 Generally an IRQ must be exclusively assigned to one use.
-In a standard design there are 16 IRQs available but most of them are already in use, leaving 6 IRQs free for expansion cards.
+In an standard design there are 16 IRQs available but most of them are already in use by parts of the system which leaves 6 free for expansion cards.